[Notice]Not tax advice. State rules change. Consult a CPA before relocating. Last reviewed Apr 2026.

 Best no-income-tax state for passive income

 For investors and households living substantially on capital gains, dividends, interest, and rental income, the right no-income-tax state can save tens or hundreds of thousands per year.
 Eight of the 9 are clean: zero state tax on all investment income.
-The exception is Washington, which enacted a 7 percent capital gains tax in 2022 above a $250,000 threshold.
-New Hampshire's tail-end dividend tax fully sunsets in 2027.
+The exception is Washington, which enacted a capital gains tax in 2022 above a standard deduction ($278,000 for 2025), now 7 percent and 9.9 percent on taxable gains above $1 million.
+New Hampshire's tail-end dividend tax was repealed effective January 1, 2025.
 Here is the honest investor's ranking.

 Sources: state revenue departments, RCW 82.87 (WA capital gains), NH RSA 77 (Interest and Dividends Tax), Tax Foundation 2024.